 Dining is an integral part of the Eagles Nest experience.
 Let the team of talented resident personal chefs awaken and delight the connoisseur within.
 Eagles Nest’s “Gourmet Epicure” showcases a diverse array of New Zealand’s finest produce sourced locally and nationwide to provide a true sensation for all the senses to savour.
-Personal Chef Menus can be downloaded from the Downloaded Info Section of this website.
+Personal Chef menus are found in the downloadable information under bookings.

-Northland Vineyards consistently produce medal-winning wines and all welcome visitors for tastings and cellar door sales.
-Accolades have been awarded to Northland Cheesemakers for their delicious cheeses.
+Northland vineyards consistently produce award-winning wines and all welcome visitors for tastings and cellar door sales.
+Accolades have been awarded to Northland cheesemakers for their delicious cheeses.
 Citrus fruits and olives are grown widely.
 Locally made chocolate and coffee beans are a treat.
 The seafood is plentiful, fresh and magnificently varied.
-For great seaside dining options in Russell, visit The Duke of Marlborough, The Gables, Kamakura Waterfront Restaurant or Sally’s.
-For further information on the local areas food and wine options, please visit Northland’s Official Website
+For great seaside dining options in Russell, visit The Duke of Marlborough, The Gables, Butterfish or Charlotte’s Kitchen across the water in Paihia.

-Guests have the option of utilising their very own gourmet kitchen within their own private villa.
+Guests have the option of utilising their own gourmet kitchen within the villa.
 Each villa features modern appliances including ovens, hobs, toasters, kettles, dishwashers, crockery and cutlery.
-Villas can be pre-stocked with your selection of provisions for a nominal fee or choose from two local general stores and the local Gourmet Grocer only two minutes drive from the Estate.
+Villas can be personally pre-stocked with your selection of provisions for a nominal fee or choose from two local general stores or one of the local oyster farms only minutes away.

 The Old Packhouse Market, which operates each Saturday, is a great place for locals and visitors to source fresh, local produce; meet for coffee, breakfast or brunch, and enjoy some fabulous Northland hospitality!!

-You will find good, honest, farm fresh products plus value added produce, good food together with great coffee.
-The Market is also a good place to purchase gifts from a wide range of talented Arts and Crafts stallholders.
+You will find good, hearty, farm fresh produce as well as sample good food with great coffee of course.
+The Market is also a good place to purchase gifts created by talented local arts and crafts stallholders.

-The Bay of Islands Farmers Market, which is held in Kerikeri, every Sunday morning, is a leisurely affair and has been running since 2004 As well as fresh regional grown vegetables, it attracts speciality produce and gourmet goods including locally roasted coffee.
+The Bay of Islands Farmers Market, held in Kerikeri every Sunday morning, is a leisurely affair and has been running since 2004.
+Along with fresh regional grown vegetables, there is also specialty produce and gourmet goods including locally roasted coffee.
 Sub tropical fruit abounds, whether in preserves, jams or jellies.